yext/chat-core/docs/chat-core.providechatcore.md

 ## provideChatCore() function

-Provider for the ChatCore library
+Provider for the ChatCore library.

 **Signature:**